simonehagey/orbdot/docs/source/getting_started.rst

     sp.run_ttv_fit(['t0', 'P0', 'PdE'], model='decay')

 we can fit the available transit and/or eclipse timing data to the model for a circular orbit undergoing orbital decay.
-The most important ``StarPlanet`` attributes are listed in the dropdown table below, and model fitting options are described further in Section X.
+The most important :class:`~orbdot.star_planet.StarPlanet` attributes are listed in the dropdown table below, and model fitting options are described further in Section X.

+As we saw above, the creation of a StarPlanet object requires a 'settings' file (e.g. ``'settings_files/WASP-12_settings.json'``), which itself points to files holding the data, as well as an 'info' files that contains basic information about the star-planet system and its physical characteristics.
+In total, the input files are:

+1. The 'settings' file, e.g. : ``*_settings.json``
+2. The 'system info' file, e.g. : ``*_info.json``
+3. The data files, e.g. : ``*_mid_times.txt`` and/or  ``*_rvs.txt``
+4. (optional) a file for plot settings, e.g. : ``*_plot_settings.txt``

-.. topic:: Attributes
+.. hint:: Attributes
     :class: dropdown

     .. list-table::